-At CUC, our rigorous but flexible degree programs build your critical knowledge of business and business issues.
-Our faculty and staff are dedicated to providing students with a well-rounded learning experience by using the latest technology and engaging students with real-world business scenarios and hands-on learning exercises.
+Our rigorous but flexible degree programs build students’ critical knowledge of business and business issues.
+Faculty and staff are dedicated to providing students with a well-rounded learning experience by using the latest technology and engaging students with real-world business scenarios and hands-on learning exercises.

 For more details about required courses (BA) and (BS) and course descriptions, please visit our online catalog.

-Concordia’s “supervised work experience” offers opportunities for students to receive academic credit while gaining practical work experience in the marketing field.
+CUC’s supervised work experience offers opportunities for students to receive academic credit while gaining practical work experience in the marketing field.

 Some of the companies recently hiring CUC students include: